Meet the people delivering lifesaving aid in Gaza

 Dr Salwa* is an obstetrician and gynaecologist in north Gaza who carried out 37 deliveries in one shelter in just three weeks when access to the local hospital was blocked.
 Image: Aya Matrabie/DEC/Fairpicture

-Now, they have a team of 15 midwives that are distributed across more than 19 displacement camps in northern Gaza.
-Midwives are able to provide essential care to pregnant women, offering follow-up appointments and critical services like checking blood pressure, weight and height."
+They set up a team of 15 midwives that were distributed across more than 19 displacement camps in northern Gaza.
+Midwives were able to provide essential care to pregnant women, offering follow-up appointments and critical services like checking blood pressure, weight and height.

 Juzoor staff help women and children register for medical assistance at one of ten centres setup to support displaced people returning to north Gaza during the ceasefire.
 Image: Aya Matrabie/DEC/Fairpicture

-We try to do something to accommodate the lack of materials, the lack of equipment and the lack of everything during this war,"
+We tried to do something to accommodate the lack of materials, the lack of equipment and the lack of everything during this war,"

 Dr Salwa, north Gaza